-Graditional" Field-Cooled (FC) Maglev vehicles have two drawbacks: effect of field cooling heights producing smaller levitation density forces and, as designated by Costa Branco et al. [1], important Joule losses in the bulk superconductors will be present due to superconductors field cooling process.
+"T RADITIONAL" Field-Cooled (FC) Maglev vehicles have two drawbacks: effect of field cooling heights producing smaller levitation density forces and, as designated by Costa Branco et al. [1], important Joule losses in the bulk superconductors will be present due to superconductors field cooling process.
 To minimize these problems, a new Maglev design was proposed in [2] that uses only zero-field cooled (ZFC) superconductors in a track having only NdFeB permanent magnets.
 However, it lacked quantifying the Joule losses in the superconductors.
-Since the levitation system is composed of passive elements, the most significant operational cost will be the cooling system for the superconductors, in order for them to be in their superconductive state at temperatures below the 90K.
-This makes the required quantity of liquid nitrogen to cool the superconductor blocks the main operational cost.
+Since the levitation system is composed of passive elements, the most significant operational cost will be the cooling system for the superconductors, in order for them to be in their superconductive state at temperatures below the 90 K. This makes the required quantity of liquid nitrogen to cool the superconductor blocks the main operational cost.

 The paper begins experimentally quantifying the superconductors Joule losses in the ZFC Maglev using a pendulum like rail as shown in Fig. 1.
 Aerodynamic losses during the vehicle's movement were taken into account.
-Hence, several movement tests were completed, which allowed measuring the average Joule losses in
+Hence, several movement tests were completed, which allowed measuring the average Joule losses in superconductors that were responsible by ZFC

-This work was supported by FCT, through IDMEC, under LAETA, project UID/EMS/50022/2013.
+Manuscript received September 6, 2015; accepted January 20, 2016.
+Date of publication February 11, 2016; date of current version May 4, 2016.
+This work was supported by FCT, through IDMEC, under LAETA, project UID/ EMS/50022/2013.
+(Corresponding author: P. J. Costa Branco.)

-J. Fernandes, I. Montes and R. Sousa are with the Mechanical Department, Instituto Superior Técnico, Universidade de Lisboa, Portugal.
+J. Fernandes, I. Montes, and R. Sousa are with the Department of Mechanical Engineering, Instituto Superior Técnico, Universidade de Lisboa, 1049-001 Lisbon, Portugal.

-C. Cardeira., is with LAETA, IDMEC, Instituto Superior Técnico, Universidade de Lisboa, Lisboa, Portugal. (e-mail: carlos.cardeira@tecnico.ulisboa.pt).
+C. Cardeira and P. J. Costa Branco are with LAETA, IDMEC, Instituto Superior Técnico, Universidade de Lisboa, 1049-001 Lisbon, Portugal (e-mail: carlos.cardeira@tecnico.ulisboa.pt; pbranco@tecnico.ulisboa.pt).